localz/Spotz-Push-Android-SDK/README.md

 **1.0.1**
 * Incorporated changes required for version 1.0.1 of the Spotz Push SDK.

+**2.0.0
+* Incorporated new SDK version to make compatible with Android 6.

 What does the sample app do?
 ============================